 Secure communication is about ensuring that communication between two parties is complete only for the communicating parties.
 This can be achieved by securing the communication medium or by securing the communicated message.
 In the case where the two parties are the same party it becomes essentially a storage.
 Secure storage becomes achieved by securing the storage medium or by securing the stored message.
 A secure medium will prevent a third party from receiving the message, while a secure message will prevent the third party from interpreting it.
 Sometimes a secure message is used as the secure medium for another message.

 This document focuses on securing the message.
-To ensure that a third party who receives the message cannot interpret it, the message is first encrypted.
+To ensure that a third party who receives the message cannot interpret it, it is first encrypted.
 The receiver interprets the message by first decrypting it, doing so in a way a third party cannot.
 There are many ways in which the encryption-decryption relationship can be achieved.
 By far the most powerful and wonderful way is when a message says something but means something else.
 But this is rather difficult to use as it is very informal.
 How well two parties are able to use this method is a measure of their mutual understanding.

 This document focuses on the use of keys as studied in the field of cryptography.